-NCERT Book Solutions Class 7 Social and Political Life – II Chapter 8
+NCERT Solutions for Class 7 Social and Political Life – II Chapter 8

 Students can download the NCERT Solutions for Class 7 Civics PDF below.